All Episodes

 That didn't happen in any state.

-All right, so it was possible to do it, but one time nobody wanted to quote their favorite doctor who was, I'm sure a nice guy, but got a lot wrong, and I'm not even blaming him.
+All right, so it was possible to do it, but one time nobody wanted to quote their favorite doctor who was, I'm sure, a nice guy, but got a lot wrong, and I'm not even blaming him.

-Um, so anyway, now we have some developments in this in Georgia.
+So anyway, now we have some developments in this in Georgia.

 Remember, the big issue down there was the issue of signature verification and voter ID requirements.

-Now the Senate of Georgia, controlled by Republicans, has introduced a bill that will require voters to provide a photo ID when requesting and returning their absentee ballot, or their early voting ballot, or their uh and which should be mandatory, absolutely mandatory, and they should have one signature verification standard, not two.
+Now the Senate of Georgia, controlled by Republicans, has introduced a bill that will require voters to provide a photo ID when requesting and returning their absentee ballot or their early voting ballot or their, and which should be mandatory, absolutely mandatory.

-Um, so that happens down in Georgia.
+So that happens down in Georgia.

 Then you have in Arizona, they've introduced a bill in that state legislature that would repeal Arizona's permanent early voting list.

-Voters on the list automatically receiving mail in ballots for each primary and general election.
+Voters on the list automatically receiving mail-in ballots for each primary and general election.

 Separate bill would remove people from the list who failed to vote in the primary and general elections in two straight cycles.